 Treat Casino Employees With Respect This Labor Day.
 Casino workers can work under extreme circumstances.
 Those who work under abusive conditions include harassment, racism, sexual harassment, hostile work environments, and more.
 Between interactions with management and patrons, many days of working at a casino can be torturous at times, no matter how nice and hospitable they are.
 This is why NETG today offers A Labor Day Request: Treat Casino Employees With Respect.

 Sure, every workplace has its problems, but most don’t have to put up with drunk, entitled loud-mouths who expect more than they are willing to wager.
 And through it all, so many give great service back with a smile.

 Changes In The Casino

-Due to the COVID-19 pandemic, many casino employees are being counted on to keep you safe and healthy.
-So much additional cleaning is being done for your safety.
-That would make these employees on the front line.
-Greet them with a smile and thank them for the tense job they due.
+Due to the COVID-19 pandemic, many casino employees were being counted on to keep you safe and healthy.
+So much additional cleaning is was done and continues for your safety.
+These employees were on the front line for us.
+Greet them with a smile and thank them for the job they do.

 Today, let’s take a moment to treat all of New England’s Casino employees with a little more kindness, a little more consideration, and a lot more respect.
 Then maybe we can all start a trend, whether in the casino or our own workplace.

 Treat Casino Employees With Respect This Labor Day

 RELATED POST – Careers in the Gambling Industry

 Too many people think casinos are places strictly for gambling, but they offer several jobs not directly related to the business.
 While we interact with casino employees, casinos contain many amenities and extras.
 Restaurants, bars, retail shops, hotels, banks, and spas include a wide range of positions available, as well as behind-the-scenes jobs.
 Those in retail, spas, and event ushers, as an example, look for a positive interaction with their guests.

 RELATED POST – Ultimate Guide to Casino Tipping